CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.3.md

 - **Training and awareness:** Provide training and awareness sessions to users and administrators about the importance of data classification and how to effectively use Copilot.
 This approach will facilitate a smooth transition and increase user adoption.
 In addition, utilize organizational change management strategies to champion the process and educate the workforce on how data classification and sanitization can expedite Copilot’s ingestion of the data.

 >**Note:** You are not expected to perform the following steps.
 This information is provided solely to give you an understanding of the process of Data Classification in the Purview portal.
+Your access has been set to Global Reader, meaning you won't be able to make changes.
+These instructions are for viewing only, reflecting the read-only access granted in your environment.

 ### Task 1: Using the Microsoft data classification dashboard